Odarell35/hello-world/README.md

 # hello-world
 My first repository on Github
 I love food and im new to programming.
-I am not even sure i am doing
+I am not even sure i am doing the right thing